front-end-intermediate/5-express/readme.md

 2. Create a project called NYU
 3. Create a cluster naming it `recipes`
 4. Create a database user (this is different from the login username and password) with Read/Write access
-5. Whitelist access from anywhere
+5. Whitelist access from anywhere (n the 'Network Access' section of the MongoDB UI)
 6. Select a connection method (select Connect your Application) and copy the connection string

+[Here](https://www.mongodb.com/developer/how-to/use-atlas-on-heroku/#std-label-configure-heroku-ip-address-in-atlas) is a full set of instructions for integrating MongoDB Atlas and Heroku.

 ## Deployment